fhmwg/current-tags/stage1-overview.md

 An image can belong to any number of albums.
 Each album has a name, an IRI, or both.

-The relevant vocabulary prefix is `http://www.metadataworkinggroup.com/schemas/collections/`;
-the relevant structure names are `Collections`, `CollectionName`, and `CollectionURI`.

 ### Caption

 An image may have a title and/or a description.
 The title should be a short descriptive title of the image itself.
 The description may be of any length and contain any information the user cares to add.

-The relevant vocabulary is the Dublin Core, with prefix `http://purl.org/dc/elements/1.1/`;
-the relevant structure names are `title`, `description`.

 ### Date